 So if HQ wants everything implemented perfectly, they’ll need to see things from the store's point of view and make visual, operational and training tasks easy to understand and complete.

-Component 3: A way to monitor, measure and analyse how stores are executing on the plan.
+Component 3: Consistent monitoring, measuring and analysis of how stores are executing on the plan

 A new store concept might be innovative and look incredible, but does it actually drive sales?